tomjschuster/sequelize-ui/README.md

 ### Plain JavaScript

 Sequelize UI currenly only generates TypeScript Sequelize code, however, an older version is still available at https://js.sequelizeui.app/ which generates plain JavaScript Sequelize code.
+Future support for JavaScript is planned and can be tracked in [tasks.md](./tasks.md).